 The Salesforce data validation rule is potentially one of the most effective Salesforce data management practices and is generally included when a regular Salesforce algorithm is created.

 - On an individual level, validation helps to easily manage all the system data as effectively as the larger data management tools.
 Using validation rules, a user can block the creation or editing of records once a pre-defined criteria is met and work specifically on the data that meets the criteria listed.
-It comes handy when locating some specific record within large pools of information.
+It comes in handy when locating some specific record within large pools of information.

-- Likewise on the organizational level, particularly those who regularly ship products and marketing materials to their customers, implementing a third-party validation for addresses and other demographic information will be immensely helpful.
-This simple add-on feature can ensure huge time and cost savings with a relatively little effort on the organization’s part.
+- Likewise, on the organizational level, particularly those who regularly ship products and marketing materials to their customers, implementing a third-party validation for addresses and other demographic information will be immensely helpful.
+This simple add-on feature can ensure huge time and cost savings with relatively little effort on the organization’s part.